carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Use Case: A company hosts a multiplayer game on AWS.
 The application uses Amazon EC2 instances in a single Availability Zone and users connect over Layer 4.
 How to make the architecture highly available and also more cost-effective.
   - Enable ASG to add and remove instances **across multiple availability zones**.
 This architecture will also be cost-effective as the Auto Scaling group will ensure the right number of instances are running based on demand.
   - Uses NLB (layer 4) to distribute the traffic to the instances.
+    - Important: Autocaling requires from a type of ELB to distribute the traffic load across the different AZs

 #### Scaling options